erin-m-keller/keller-readme/README.md

   * [ChatGPT](https://openai.com/blog/chatgpt): Used ChatGPT to generate the regex used within the application.

   ## Questions
-  If you have any questions about this projects, please contact me directly at [aestheticartist@gmail.com](aestheticartist@gmail.com).
+  If you have any questions about this project, please contact me directly at [aestheticartist@gmail.com](aestheticartist@gmail.com).
-  You can view more of my projects at https://github.com/erin-m-keller.
+  You can view more of my projects [here](https://github.com/erin-m-keller).